PASTAplus/content-x/templates/resources/uploading-with-static-data-links.md

 The data table will now be associated with the provided download link.
 Submit to EDI via **Send to EDI** or download the XML document with the **Download EML File** button.

 >This method can be replicated in the **Other Entities** tab as well.
+>If you are not uploading data resources to ezEML, remember to manually [add physical metadata information](/templates/resources/adding-physical-information.md).

 ### EMLassemblyline